-Today the EU Commission has again confirmed the ETIAS requirements for British Citizens in both "deal" or "no deal" scenarios.
-Starting at the end of the transition period in 2020, all British nationals, including full British citizens, British overseas territories citizens, British overseas citizens, British subjects, British overseas nationals and British protected persons will require ETIAS for travel to EU member countries.
+Today the EU Commission has again confirmed the high likelihood of the ETIAS requirement for British Citizens in both "deal" or "no deal" scenarios.
+Starting at the end of the transition period in 2020, all British nationals, including full British citizens, British overseas territories citizens, British overseas citizens, British subjects, British overseas nationals and British protected persons will most likely require ETIAS for travel to EU member countries.

-ETIAS.com first reported this requirement on November 15, 2018, and now with the formal confirmation by the EU Commission, UK travellers now know for certain they will need an ETIAS once the program is launched, and once any transitional periods are completed after the UK leaves the EU.
+ETIAS.COM first reported this requirement on November 15, 2018, and now with the formal confirmation by the EU Commission, UK travellers will need an ETIAS once the program is launched, and once any transitional periods are completed after the UK leaves the EU.
+However, this has yet to be formalised by way of EU legislation until the United Kingdom's withdrawal from the EU is completed.

 How will UK Citizens apply for ETIAS?